RavenbornJB/kafka-spark-labs/README.md

-# Lab 7: Reading from Kafka with code
+# Lab 8: Using Cassandra and Kafka in an application

 ### Disclaimer